 - Framework used to guide development and adaptation of health-related interventions

-- Consists of constructs across five domains: intervention characteristics, outer setting, inter setting, characteristics of individuals, and process; individuals assess whether constructs will hinder or support implementation success in a particular setting
+- Consists of constructs across five domains: innovation, outer setting, inter setting, individuals, and implementation process

-- Various tools are available on the CFIR website: https://cfirguide.org/tools/
+- Various tools available on the CFIR website: https://cfirguide.org/tools/

 - BARRIERS to research utilization scale

-- 29-item scale to assess clinicians’ and administrators’ perceptions of barriers to research use in practice
+- 29-item scale to assess clinicians’ and administrators’ perceptions of barriers to research use in practice; used extensively in nursing

 - Promoting Action on Research Implementation in Health Services (PARiHS) Framework